ms-iot/content/AdvancedUsage.md

 process TemperatureSensor.exe (1284) - '' killed
 ~~~

-Using 'kill Name' on will close all tasks with that name.
+Using 'kill Name' will close all tasks with that name.

 ##Add a driver to Windows